Non-parametric Causal Inference in Dynamic Thresholding Designs: Introduction

 \section{Introduction}

 Dynamic threshold-based rules\blfootnote{ Draft version \shortmonthyear.
+We are grateful for helpful feedback and suggestions from seminar participants at Boston College, Boston University, Brown, Columbia, Duke, Michigan, MIT, Stanford, Uber, University of Chicago, University of Toronto, the Atlantic Causal Inference Conference, the Joint Statistical Meetings, and the Simons symposium on Bridging Prediction and Intervention Problems in Social Systems.
+A version of this paper has been accepted for presentation at the 2026 ACM Conference on Economics and Computation, and will appear as an abstract in the proceedings of the conference.
 This research was supported by the Office of Naval Research under grant number N00014-24-1-2091.} govern many consequential decisions in healthcare, education, credit markets, and public policy---and present numerous opportunities for policy evaluation.
-For example, \citet{IIZUKA2021} study benefits of health signals using data from the Japanese healthcare system, where health signals are driven by threshold rules.
-Patients receive yearly health checkups at which their fasting blood sugar (FBS) is measured; they are diagnosed as pre-diabetic and recommended lifestyle interventions along with follow-up care if their FBS level crosses 110 mg/dL.
-The main research question in \citet{IIZUKA2021} is whether such pre-diabetic health signals are efficient from a public health perspective relative to the cost of the induced follow-up care.
+For example,~\citet{IIZUKA2021} study benefits of health signals using data from the Japanese healthcare system, where health signals are driven by threshold rules.
+Patients receive yearly health checkups at which their fasting blood sugar is measured, and are diagnosed as pre-diabetic and recommended lifestyle interventions along with follow-up care if their fasting blood sugar level crosses 110 mg/dL. \citet{IIZUKA2021} then ask whether such pre-diabetic health signals are efficient from a public health perspective relative to the cost of the induced follow-up care.